Guide to Common Law Damages Claims for Personal Injury

 Claiming damages under common law for a personal injury is the legal process of seeking personal injury compensation from another person, typically triggered by a single accident or a series of events (e.g. mental illness claims, work stress claims, workplace bullying or repetitive strain injuries)

 The injured party has the burden of proof to demonstrate that the other party had a legal obligation to take reasonable precautions for their safety.
-Negligence and a breach of duty must be shown to win their claim.
+Negligence and a breach of duty must be shown to establish their claim.
 Once this has been established, you must prove the accident caused a new physical or mental illness or exacerbated an existing one.
 Fulfilling these legal obligations can result in an approved common law negligence damages claim.

 What is negligence in common law?

-Negligence under common law is when someone fails to take reasonable steps to protect another person from foreseeable harm.
+A case may arise when someone fails to take reasonable steps to protect another person from foreseeable harm.

 What is compensation under common law?